jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   full length exam.
 * Consider buying a paper-based question bank because sometimes it's nice to study without your computer or outside on a sunny day.
-* I've found only a couple of questions duplicated in USMLE-Rx Qmax
+* I've found maybe 10% of these questions duplicated in USMLE-Rx Qmax
 * I sometimes use these as throwaway [pretest questions][pretesting] early on in a module to "prime" my brain for key concepts to be on the lookout for.
 * Much like USMLE-Rx, but great for when you want to put your computer aside